23+ Inspiring Things To Do In New Bedford MA: New England Whaling History

 LUNCH: No Problemo

-A bevy of patrons, from tattooed skateboarders to boardroom executives, line up for the fantastically fresh burritos, tacos, and all manner of handheld Mexican Food.
+A bevy of patrons, from tattooed skateboarders to boardroom executives, line up for the fantastically fresh burritos, tacos, and all manner of handheld Mexican Food at No Problemo.
 When asked about a favorite restaurant, most locals mention this for its deliciousness, freshness, speed, and low price.

 LUNCH: Destination Soups

-Would these soups pass muster with Jerry Seinfeld?
+Would these liquid lunches at Destination Soups pass muster with Jerry Seinfeld?
 I’d say very close, but without the attitude.
 Don’t restrict yourself to soup alone, however.
 This place does an excellent job with specialty Grilled Cheese, as well, like the Rick Cheese – stuffed with apple, bacon and balsamic vinegar.

 EAT: Churrascaria Novo Mundo

-Walk into this less-than-nondescript building and you’ll be rewarded with some of the best chicken this side of the Azores.
+Walk into this less-than-nondescript building and you’ll be rewarded with some of the best chicken this side of the Azores at Churrascaria Novo Mundo.
 Toasted to perfection on an unusual Portuguese indoor barbecue spit, these flattened half-chickens come to the table with heaps of fries and rice.

 There are several bars in repurposed waterfront buildings that attract Vineyard Ferry travelers like frat boys to keg parties.
 Find vibrant nightlife scenes at Cork Wine and Tapas (for wine flights).
 Rose Alley Ale House (beer flights).
 And the newest The Black Whale (oversized Instagram-perfect chair outside).